paradedb/paradedb/pg_lakehouse/README.md

 ## Getting Started

-The following example uses `pg_lakehouse` to query an example dataset of NYC taxi trips from January 2024, hosted in a public S3 bucket provided by ParadeDB.
+The following example uses `pg_lakehouse` to query an example dataset of 3 million NYC taxi trips from January 2024, hosted in a public S3 bucket provided by ParadeDB.

 ```sql
 CREATE EXTENSION pg_lakehouse;